jqueryscript/ChatGPT-Resources/README.md

 - [react-native-chatgpt](https://github.com/rgommezz/react-native-chatgpt) - A React Native wrapper around ChatGPT to seamlessly integrate it with your applications.
 It handles authentication, streamed responses, and keeping track of conversations.
 100% client-side.
 - [ChatGPT-Official](https://github.com/PawanOsman/ChatGPT-Official) - A simple Node.js module for creating ChatGPT using OpenAI official API.
 - [Sekiryu](https://github.com/20urc3/Sekiryu) - A python script that performs automatic decompilation and analysis of binary files with your prefered Decompiler and ChatGPT
+- [Smarty-GPT](https://github.com/citiususc/Smarty-GPT) - Library of prompts/contexts that allows to enhance GPT models responses without the involvement of the user

 ## Apps